danielvanhouten/SimpleBehaviors/README.md

 }

 // The following "Steps" class contains one method for each
-// step of the above feature.
+// step of the above

 public class HireAnEmployeeSteps : Feature
 {